Salesforce Small Business Relief Grants Programme

 The grant is aimed at supporting some eligible companies who are negatively affected by COVID-19 to assist them with their immediate cash flow problems to save jobs and embark on initiatives to adapt and emerge from this challenging period.

 These funds are aimed at supporting initiatives by small businesses as they adapt and innovate to emerge from this challenging period in a strong position.
 Companies will be able to utilise the grant for rental and operational costs, maintaining employee payroll, skills upgrading, technology adoption, digitalisation and consultation for business transformation.

-Successful applicants will be eligible for a grant at S$8,000.
+Successful applicants will be eligible for a grant of S$8,000.
 Each business and affiliate will only be eligible for one grant.
-To be eligible to apply, businesses must:

 - Be a for-profit business registered or incorporated in Singapore with a Unique Entity Number (UEN)